-The Digital Public Library of America (DPLA)
+The Digital Public Library of America (DPLA) [Use Search Engine with this Title]

 "DPLA connects people to the riches held within America's libraries, archives, museums, and other cultural heritage institutions.
 All of the materials found through DPLA-photographs, books, maps, news footage, oral histories, personal letters, museum objects, artwork, government documents, and so much more-are free and immediately available in digital format.
 The cultural institutions participating in DPLA represent the richness and diversity of America itself, from the smallest local history museum to our nation's largest cultural institutions."
 A current key-word search of "Great War" brings forward 22,000 results as the time of writing.
-[CEF Study Group - Sept 2022]
+[CEF Study Group - March 2025] https://dp.la/